-The reading list for this 2020/2021 season is posted below, and you can view our Past Literary Salons for titles from previous seasons!
+THE LIST for this 2022/2023 Season is posted below, and you can view our Past Literary Salons for titles from previous seasons!

 Before our meeting you will receive “Points to Ponder,” which may help you view that month’s selection in a new way.
 At the meeting you’ll enjoy a short presentation that will enhance your appreciation of the book, and then you will partake in a riveting discussion.
 Your trained facilitator will ensure that you ‘dig deep’ into both craft and story elements of that month’s literary treasure.